 Apparently, those to whom the Law had been given considered that compliance with its external and ritual requirements was sufficient to be counted as righteous.
 The Lord’s rejection and condemnation of this type of righteousness and religion is summarized in these simple words: "Ye also outwardly appear righteous unto men, but within ye are full of hypocrisy and iniquity."
-(Matthew 23:23) St. Paul also gives an adequate description of their religion and righteousness.(Romans 10:3-4)
+(Matthew 23:23)

 It was entirely consistent with the divine plan for the God-Man to experience the temptations to which His "fellows," that is, all men, were subjected.
 When we read that, after His baptism, "then" (or, in Mark "immediately") "was Jesus led up of the Spirit to be tempted of the devil," we understand that it was His will to confront the devil, even provoke him.